lowlighter/astar/README.md

 ```

 ### Using Jump Search Point (JPS)
 A&ast; JPS is pruning rules to avoid node exploration expansion.
-This means that it's generally much faster than classic A*,
-however, it comes with a major **drawback** : movement costs must be uniform.
+This means that it's generally much faster than classic A&ast;, however, it comes with a major **drawback** : movement costs must be uniform.

 You may specify that you want to use jps in _options_ when computing a path :
 ```javascript